Ayushparikh-code/Web-dev-mini-projects/FAQ Application/README.md

 # FAQ Accordion

 ## Description
 A  accordion is a useful way to squeeze lots of page content into a small space.

+## Use of this Project
 Generally, Frequently Asked Questions (FAQs) section is made with the help of accordion.

 ## Stacks Used
 * JavaScript